dannsam/xenko-docs/manual/graphics/low-level-api/textures-and-render-targets.md

 ```

 >[!Note]
 >Don't forget to clear the @'SiliconStudio.Xenko.Graphics.GraphicsPresenter.BackBuffer' and the @'SiliconStudio.Xenko.Graphics.GraphicsPresenter.DepthStencilBuffer' each frame.
-This can result in unexpected behavior depending on the device.
+If you don't, you might get unexpected behavior depending on the device.
 If you want to keep the contents of a frame, use an intermediate render target.

 ## Viewport

-@'SiliconStudio.Xenko.Graphics.CommandList.SetRenderTargetAndViewport(SiliconStudio.Xenko.Graphics.Texture,SiliconStudio.Xenko.Graphics.Texture)' will adjust the current @'SiliconStudio.Xenko.Graphics.Viewport' to the full size of the render target.
+@'SiliconStudio.Xenko.Graphics.CommandList.SetRenderTargetAndViewport(SiliconStudio.Xenko.Graphics.Texture,SiliconStudio.Xenko.Graphics.Texture)' adjusts the current @'SiliconStudio.Xenko.Graphics.Viewport' to the full size of the render target.
-If you want to render only to a subset of the texture, you can set render target and viewport separately using @'SiliconStudio.Xenko.Graphics.CommandList.SetRenderTarget(SiliconStudio.Xenko.Graphics.Texture,SiliconStudio.Xenko.Graphics.Texture)' and @'SiliconStudio.Xenko.Graphics.CommandList.SetViewport(SiliconStudio.Xenko.Graphics.Viewport)'.
+If you only want to render to a subset of the texture, you can set the render target and viewport separately using @'SiliconStudio.Xenko.Graphics.CommandList.SetRenderTarget(SiliconStudio.Xenko.Graphics.Texture,SiliconStudio.Xenko.Graphics.Texture)' and @'SiliconStudio.Xenko.Graphics.CommandList.SetViewport(SiliconStudio.Xenko.Graphics.Viewport)'.

 You can bind multiple viewports using @'SiliconStudio.Xenko.Graphics.CommandList.SetViewports(SiliconStudio.Xenko.Graphics.Viewport[])' and @'SiliconStudio.Xenko.Graphics.CommandList.SetViewports(System.Int32,SiliconStudio.Xenko.Graphics.Viewport[])' overloads for use with a geometry shader.